Late Senate leader Harry Reid remembered as `man of action'

 Reid, 82, died at home in Henderson, Nevada, of complications from pancreatic cancer, according to Landra Reid, his wife of 62 years.

 President Joe Biden said in a proclamation that the U.S. flag will be flown at half-staff at the White House and other federal buildings on the day of Reid’s internment.
 Nevada Gov. Steve Sisolak issued a similar order for his state.
+The flag at the U.S. Capitol has already been lowered.
 Reid’s family has not yet announced memorial service plans.

 Biden called Reid one of the great Senate majority leaders in the country’s history.